A Systematic Survey of Regularization and Normalization in GANs: Regularization and Normalization of "Real Fake"

 Contrastive self-supervised Learning \cite{he2020momentum,hjelm2018learning,chen2020simple}, as the name implies, learn representations by contrasting positive and negative examples.
-They led to great empirical success in computer vision tasks with unsupervised contrastive pre-training.
-More and more works demonstrate that self-supervised learning can outperform its supervised pre-training counterpart in many tasks, which indicates contrastive self-supervised learning can lead to more expressive features.
-Consider two views $(v^{(1)}$ and $v^{(2)})$, contrastive self-supervised learning aims to identify whether two views are dependent or not.
-More specifically, maximize the mutual information of positive pairs.
-To this end, Oord et al. \cite{oord2018representation} propose to minimize InfoNCE loss, which turns out to maximize a lower bound of mutual information. the InfoNCE loss is defined by:
+These techniques have resulted in empirical success in computer vision tasks with unsupervised contrastive pre-training.
+A handful number of studies demonstrate that self-supervised learning outperforms its supervised pre-training counterpart in many tasks, which indicates contrastive self-supervised learning leads to more expressive features.
+Considering two views $(v^{(1)}$ and $v^{(2)})$, contrastive self-supervised learning aims to identify whether two views are dependent or not.
+More specifically, it means to maximize the mutual information of positive pairs.
+To this end, Oord et al. \cite{oord2018representation} propose to minimize InfoNCE loss, which turns out to maximize a lower bound of mutual information.
+The InfoNCE loss is defined by:

 where $s(,)$ is the score function that measure the similarity, positive pairs ($v_i^{(1)}$ and $v_i^{(2)}$) are different views of the same sample, and negative pairs ($v_i^{(1)}$ and $v_j^{(2)}$, $(i\neq j)$) are different views of different samples.
-InfoNCE loss is the cornerstone of contrastive self-supervised learning and its overview is demonstrated on Figure \ref{fig:contrastive_self_supervised}.
+InfoNCE loss is the cornerstone of contrastive self-supervised learning as depicted in Figure \ref{fig:contrastive_self_supervised}.

 Many advanced self-supervised methods are implemented by modifying the views of images $v^{(1)}$, $v^{(2)}$ and score function $s(,)$.
 Specifically, Deep InfoMAX \cite{hjelm2019learning} maximizes the mutual information between local and global features, that is, image $x$ passes through the encoder $E_{\psi}=f_{\psi}\circ C_{\psi}$, producing local feature map $C_{\psi}(x)$ and global feature vector $E_{\psi}(x)$.
 To maximize the lower bound of the InfoMax: $\mathcal{I}\big(C_{\psi}(x),E_{\psi}(x)\big)$, the theoretical InfoMAX loss has been defined as: